 Expansive Breathing – Catherine Spann, Ph.
 D., University of Colorado, Boulder

-Coherent Breathing – doc.
-Patricia L. Gerbarg, New York Medical College
+Coherent Breathing – associate prof. Patricia L. Gerbarg, New York Medical College

 Basic Breath Meditation (clinical) – prof. Jon Kabat-Zinn, University of Massachusetts Medical School

 Self-compassion Break – Associate prof. Kristin Neff, University of California, Los Angeles

 Loving-kindness Meditation (metta/maitre) – prof. Willem Kuyken, University of Oxford

 Body Scan Sitting Meditation – UCLA Mindful Awareness Research Center